LastingLuck/Raytracer/README.md

 # README #

 This is a simple C++ implementation of a ray tracer that outputs images in bmp format.
+This project makes use of the EasyBMP library by Paul Macklin.
+All credit for that goes to him.

 More info and images can be found [here](https://sites.google.com/site/alexdahl5607/ray-tracer-pt-2).
 The next feature I'm working on is implementing a Bounding Volume Hierarchy structure to accelerate it further.
 The structure is there, however it is still incomplete.
+There are currently issues with triangles not testing inside of a box when fully encompassed.

 **Supports**: